 - For the manual approach, Creating and Editing Charts in Teams, will be your most valuable resource.

 - The CSV process is explained in full in Importing org structures into Charts.
-It can seem a little daunting for people not familiar working with CSV, so there's a more basic guide that you can download at the end of this article.
+This article includes the report-to template you'll need to use in this process (which can also be download at the end of this article).

 - If you're not familiar with working with CSV, you can download the Creating a Team (CSV import) file at the end of this article for a more basic walkthrough of this process.